 Want More Profits?
 Send Your Workers Home

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There's a federal drive on to have more workers stay home from the office.
+Opinions expressed by Entrepreneur contributors are their own.There's a federal drive on to have more workers stay home from the office.
 Both houses of Congress recently passed new bills that would stiffen the requirements for federal agencies on telework.

 But remote workers aren't just for big government departments.
 A new study from the Telework Research Network shows the substantial benefits to letting workers telecommute for small- and medium-sized businesses.